Azure/AzureStackHCI-Supportability/TSG/LCM/access-denied-lcm-user.md

 # Import the necessary module
 Import-Module "C:\Program Files\WindowsPowerShell\Modules\Microsoft.AS.Infra.Security.SecretRotation\PasswordUtilities.psm1" -DisableNameChecking

+# Validate that the username provided by customer is of the correct format.
+Username should be provided without domain and not contain any special characters.
+ValidateIdentity -Username $Identity

 # Check the status of the ECE cluster group
 $eceClusterGroup = Get-ClusterGroup | Where-Object { $_.Name -eq "Azure Stack HCI Orchestrator Service Cluster Group" }
 if ($eceClusterGroup.State -ne "Online") {